-3.5 Barriers and Needs in the Pee Dee Region
+3.5 Barriers and Needs in the Santee-Lynches Region

 An important step in completing this updated plan was to identify transportation service needs, barriers and gaps.
 The needs assessment provides the basis for recognizing where-and how-service for transit dependent persons can be improved.
 The plan provides an opportunity for a diverse range of stakeholders with a common interest in human service transportation to convene and collaborate on how best to provide transportation services for transit dependent populations.
-Through outreach described above lead by the COG, data were collected regarding transportation gaps and barriers faced in the region today.
-The results of the needs assessment are similar to the needs identified in the previous plan, and are summarized below.
+Through outreach described above through the COG, data was collected regarding transportation gaps and barriers faced in the region today.
+The results of the needs assessment are summarized below.